sivakumardesetti/PMP-Tracker/README.md

 ---

 **Note**: This is a frontend-only implementation with mocked data.
-Backend API integration is planned for future releases.
+Backend API integration is planned for future releases. # PMP Deal Tracker Dashboard - GitHub Pages Deployment